sahil242927-github/nextjs-assignment-spoorthi/README.md

 # Nextjs Product list assignment

 This assignement is for showing list of products using Nextjs with features search.
 We are using fakestoreapi for getting the products.
+We also used CSS framework as TailwindCss, and also includes some test cases using React Testing Library and Jest.

 ## Running the project